U.S. Senate to try again on voting rights in September - NewsBreak

 Meanwhile, House Majority Leader Steny Hoyer of Maryland said in a letter to members that the House “likely will take up” separate voting rights legislation named for civil rights icon Rep. John Lewis when the chamber comes back in session on Aug.
 23 to vote on the budget resolution.

-The post U.S. Senate to try again on voting rights in September appeared first on Iowa Capital Dispatch .
+The post U.S. Senate to try again on voting rights in September appeared first on Michigan Advance .

 Comments / 0